espressif/esp-serial-flasher/examples/esp32_example/README.md

 4. Then `esp_loader_flash_start()` is called to enter the flashing mode and erase the amount of memory to be flashed.
 5. `esp_loader_flash_write()` function is called repeatedly until the whole binary image is transfered.

-Note: In addition to the steps mentioned above, `esp_loader_change_transmission_rate()` is called after the connection is established in order to increase the flashing speed.
+**Note:** In addition to the steps mentioned above, `esp_loader_change_transmission_rate()` is called after the connection is established in order to increase the flashing speed.
 This does not apply for the ESP8266, as its bootloader does not support this command.
 However, the ESP8266 is capable of detecting the baud rate during connection phase and can be changed before calling `esp_loader_connect()`, if necessary.

-## Connection configuration
+## Connection Configuration

 In the majority of cases `ESP_LOADER_CONNECT_DEFAULT` helper macro is used in order to initialize `loader_connect_args_t` data structure passed to `esp_loader_connect()`.
 Helper macro sets the maximum time to wait for a response and the number of retrials.
 For more detailed information refer to [serial protocol](https://docs.espressif.com/projects/esptool/en/latest/esp32s3/advanced-topics/serial-protocol.html).